TrisPatt/Big-Ts-Chophouse/README.md

 ### Login Decorator

-* create_reservation etc....: These views involve operations related to user bookings and require authentication with the login_required decorator.
+* The @login_required decorator is used in views relating to reservations and writing, editing and deleting reviews which require authentication.
 * This ensures that only authenticated users can access these views.

 ### CSRF Protection